Self-hosting ClassroomIO

 Supabase

-There are 2 options to go about setting up Supabase, you could selfhost supabase (opens in a new tab) on your own servers or you could use their cloud version.
+There are 2 options to go about setting up Supabase, you could self-host supabase on your own servers or you could use their cloud version.
 We recommend you use the cloud version because it has a very generous free tier and you get to deploy it very quickly.

-We have a standalone guide to help you setup your Supabase Cloud and you can find it here (opens in a new tab)
+We have a standalone guide to help you setup your Supabase Cloud and you can find it here.

 After you go through that guide you will need the following environment variables, please also store them somewhere: